 Unique Features: Accumulates Cash Value, Guaranteed Return on Cash, May Allow Loans

-Although insurance sales personal talk up the features, they very rarely point out the cost or consider providing term insurance as a potential option.
-Due to the cost of this insurance, there are few situations where it is the preferred choice.
+Although insurance sales representatives talk up the features, they very rarely point out the cost or consider providing term insurance as a potential option.
+Due to the cost of this insurance, there are a few situations where it is the preferred choice.
 Here are a few I can think of though I’m sure there are more uses:

 - Liquidity concerns (assets are not easily liquidated)

-- Estate planning tax concerns (mega millionaires)
+- Estate planning tax concerns (mega-millionaires)